rdbcache/rdbcache.github.io/index.md

 ## Why & How?

-The answer for Why? is in [About page](/04_about).
-Let’s try to answer How? with examples.
+The answer for Why is in [About page](/about).
+Let’s try to answer How with examples.

 ### 1) Get user info from user_table by email david@example.com: